3mmaRand/gist-lm/docs/single-linear-regression.md

 # Single linear regression {#single-regression}

-This is probably the one general linear model you have applied out using `lm()` previously and it is covered here as revision and make more clear links between regression, *t*-tests and ANOVA.
+This is probably the one general linear model you have applied using `lm()` previously and it is covered here as revision and make more clear links between regression, *t*-tests and ANOVA.

 ## Introduction to the example